quinnnned/freddies/README.md

 # freduce
-Define complex function as arrays of simple functions!
+Define complex functions as arrays of simple functions!